 Reader's Favorite 5 Stars

-Download free chapters of TWELVE so you can get into this gripping, dark mystery right now.
+Download free chapters of Garage Band so you can start reading this witty and gripping novel right now.

 I think my favorite book is Garage Band.
 It’s the story of an ordinary guy who gets retrenched, and decides to stick it to his ex-boss and take revenge.
 Except he doesn’t direct his revenge at his ex-boss, he’s going to take the whole company down.
 It’s a light hearted crime thriller with some great, witty lines, and an ingenious plot.
 I think I identify with the main character in this book because he’s not the big action hero.
 He’s just an ordinary guy, living an ordinary life, who goes way out of his comfort zone to pull off his insanely ingenious plan.